Author | Gaston Fernandez |

 The internal systems used for development are protected by standard security practices.
 All data is stored and protected following the GDPR guidelines.

-No user passwords or security details are persisted (including encryted) within the Windchill Extension Center, including system logs and files.
+No user passwords or security details are persisted (including encrypted) within the Windchill Extension Center, including system logs and files.
 This data is not accessible to any controller or administrator of the system.

 The following user data is persisted and is available to data controller

-All Wincom employees, that have the role of data controller, have signed an NDA to ensure they are aware of their legal responsibilities to prevent data breaches.
+All Wincom employees, that have the role of data controller, have signed an NDA to ensure they are aware of their legal responsibilities to prevent data breaches and are fully informed and work to the standards defined in the Wincom SDLC that is fully reviewed and approved.

 Any breach of security resulting in data loss will be immediately communicated to all parties concerned.

-Testing plans specifically identify risk points.
-These risk points have test use cases specifically identified and executed.
+The test plans are created for risk points.
+They have test use cases that are identified and executed.
 All features are tested and reviewed for potential vulnerabilities.